mirobotech/BEAPER-Pico/README.md

 [BEAPER Pico](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using Raspberry Pi Pico microcontrollers and MicroPython.

-### This repository contains: ###
+** This repository contains: **

 ## **/Arduino** ##
-- an example C header file created to allow BEAPER Pico to be programmed using the Arduino IDE and the [arduino-pico core](https://github.com/earlephilhower/arduino-pico).
+An example C header file created to allow BEAPER Pico to be programmed using the Arduino IDE and the [arduino-pico core](https://github.com/earlephilhower/arduino-pico).

+## **BEAPER_Pico.py** ##
-**BEAPER_Pico.py** - a MicroPython board support module for BEAPER Pico.
-Copy BEAPER_Pico.py into the Raspberry Pi Pico filesystem.
+A MicroPython board support module for BEAPER Pico.
+Copy BEAPER_Pico.py into the Raspberry Pi Pico filesystem to use it with the Beginner Activities as well as other example programs.

-**/Beginner Activities** - a complete MicroPython beginner curriculum for BEAPER Pico in the form of lesson activities, extension projects, and starter capstone project templates.

-**/LCD** - a MicroPython ST7789 LCD driver module for BEAPER Pico along with example LCD programs.

-**/SONAR** - an HC-SR04(P) SONAR module timing test program.

-**/VL53L0X** - a non-blocking VL53L0X ToF (Time of Flight) distance sensor driver module and example programs.

-## Beginner Activities - Beginner learning activities
+## **/Beginner Activities** ##
+A complete beginner curriculum containing beginner learning activities for BEAPER Pico.

 Each beginner activity consists of an example program, Guided Exploration Activities to build understanding, and Extension Activities to practice learned skills.
-Some beginner activities include additional extension project activities.
+Some beginner activities include additional extension projects.

 * BEAPER_Pico.py - BEAPER Pico board support module
 * Activity_B01_Output.py - Output, program structure